seanbashaw/EmotionalInternet/README.md

 # EmotionalInternet
-A way to view the current emotions of the internet via twitter.
+A way to view the current emotions of the internet via twitter/facebook.